 On completion of this course, the student will be able to:

-- Demonstrate, by way of coursework and seminar discussions, command of the body of knowledge considered in the course;
+- Demonstrate, by way of coursework and examination as required, command of the body of knowledge considered in the course;.

 - Demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.